 extra-virgin olive oil, as needed

-bone-in rib-eye steaks, each 10 to 12 ounces and about 1 inch thick, trimmed of excess fat
+bone-in rib-eye steaks, each and about 2.5 centimetres thick, trimmed of excess fat

 Freshly ground black pepper

-Pour ¼ cup of the garlic oil onto a sheet pan.
+Pour 60 millilitres of the garlic oil onto a sheet pan.
 Dredge the steaks through the oil, coating both sides.
 Season evenly with salt and pepper.
 Allow the steaks to stand at room temperature for 15 to 30 minutes before grilling.

-Prepare the grill for direct cooking over high heat (450° to 550°F).
-If you're using a charcoal grill, keep a small part of the charcoal grate clear of briquettes as a safety zone of indirect heat.
+Prepare the grill for direct cooking over high heat (230°C to 290°C).
+If you’re using a charcoal grill, keep a small part of the charcoal grate clear of briquettes as a safety zone of indirect heat.